KCS Training

 Suggested Agenda

 - A brief presentation on the big ideas of KCS as well as why you're doing it (leverage your Strategic Framework) and what's in it for them (leverage your Communications Plan).
 This should take less than an hour with time for discussion.
-Good news: This section can also be provided by the new KCS Academy online KCS v6 Fundamentals training.
+Good news: The "big ideas" part is also covered by the online KCS v6 Fundamentals training.

 - Show a quick demo of knowledge capture in your case / incident tracking and KB environment.
 Your demo and words should emphasize capture in the workflow and structure for reuse.
 Keep it simple: you want to show how easy it is, not how many things you can do in the tool!